National Emergency 1975

 - India's support for the independence of Bangladesh has had a serious effect on India's foreign reserves.

-- In 1972 & 73, consequent monsoon failure affected the availability food and fuel prices in India.
+- In 1972 & 73, consequent monsoon failure affected the availability of food and fuel prices in India.

 - Large-scale unemployment and economic contraction resulted in industrial strife and strike waves in various parts of the country, culminating in the May 1974 - All India Railway Strike.